CurtisNewbie/mini-fstore/README.md

       - "logDelTime": (int64)
       - "phyDelTime": (int64)
 - GET /file/key
-  - Description: Generate temporary file key for downloading and streaming
+  - Description: Generate temporary file key for downloading and streaming.
+This endpoint is expected to be called internally by another backend service that validates the ownership of the file properly.
   - Query Parameter: "fileId"
     - Description: actual file_id of the file record
   - Query Parameter: "filename"